RedBearLab/BLEMini/README.md

 Chat
 - A simple chat demo for iOS to talk to Arduino
 - Please refer to "Readme_Chat.txt" for details

+MiniBeacon
+- Implemented Apple's iBeacon spec.
+- Use our MiniBeacon iOS App to set the parameters.

 Requirement